amywlchong/full-stack-open/part1-intro-to-react/README.md

 # Part 1 - Introduction to React

-Each directory houses my solutions to the corresponding exercises from the course.
+These directories house my solutions to the exercises from the course.

 ## [course-info](https://github.com/amywlchong/full-stack-open/tree/master/part1-intro-to-react/course-info)